dgrtwo/dgrtwo.github.com/_posts/2020-01-17-feller-coins.md

 <blockquote class="twitter-tweet" data-lang="en"><p lang="en" dir="ltr">A <a href="https://twitter.com/hashtag/tidyverse?src=hash&amp;ref_src=twsrc%5Etfw">#tidyverse</a> simulation to demonstrate that if you wait for two heads in a row, it takes 6 flips on average, while you wait for a heads then a tails, it takes 4 flips on average<br><br>h/t <a href="https://twitter.com/CutTheKnotMath?ref_src=twsrc%5Etfw">@CutTheKnotMath</a> <a href="https://twitter.com/hashtag/rstats?src=hash&amp;ref_src=twsrc%5Etfw">#rstats</a> <a href="https://t.co/V0zgOmCy7t">pic.twitter.com/V0zgOmCy7t</a></p>&mdash; David Robinson (@drob) <a href="https://twitter.com/drob/status/1008409373423611904?ref_src=twsrc%5Etfw">June 17, 2018</a></blockquote>
 <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

-To continue my recent trend of simulating probability puzzles in the tidyverse, I'd like to show how we'd approach calculating Feller's coin tossing problem.
+To continue my series of simulating probability puzzles in the tidyverse, I'd like to show how we'd approach simulating Feller's coin-tossing problem, and comparing it to the exact values.
+(In the process, we also see how we'd calculate a Fibonacci sequence in one line!)

 ### Simulating a single sequence